-Extending north of Catania, the Riviera dei Ciclopi is an attractive stretch of coastline that makes a good, value-for-money alternative to Taormina.
+Extending north of Catania, the Riviera dei Ciclopi is an attractive stretch of coastline that draws no shortage of beach-seeking catanesi (Catanians).
 Until quite recently it was a desperately poor area of isolated fishing villages, but tourism has given it a much needed impetus and it is now a lively summer stomping ground.

 The unpretentious resort of Giardini-Naxos is a popular alternative to more expensive Taormina.
 Action is centred on a long parade of hotels, bars, pizzerias and souvenir shops strung along the beach.
 It heaves in summer but outside of the high season (Easter to October) there's nothing going on and you won't miss much if you pass it by.

-Marking the beginning, or end, of the Riviera dei Ciclopi, Aci Castello is only 9km from Catania's city centre, making it an easy day trip from the city, even by public transport (take bus 534 from Piazza Borsellino).
-There's swimming and sunbathing off the volcanic rocks, otherwise the main attraction is the castello set atop a vast black rock.
+Marking the beginning, or end, of the Riviera dei Ciclopi, the small town of Aci Castello lies 9km from central Catania, making it an easy day trip from the city, even by public transport.
+Swim off and tan on the volcanic rocks, otherwise, the main attraction is the castello set atop an immense black rock.